-- Increasing supply of affordable housing - Expanding services for families - Supporting the development of emergency shelters within the City - Expanding the first time-home buyer assistance program - Streamlining review procedure for new housing proposals
+- Increasing supply of affordable housing - Expanding services for families - · Supporting the development of emergency shelters within the City - · Expanding the first time-home buyer assistance program - Streamlining review procedure for new housing proposals

-On May 15, 2019 a presentation was given to the Planning Commission on the emergency shelter overlay zone and housing element which was open to the public to provide comments, suggestions and as questions.
+On May 15, 2019 a presentation was given to the Planning Commission on the emergency shelter overlay zone and housing element, which was open to the public to provide comments, suggestions and as questions.

 Additional efforts to encourage public participation in the housing element update include the availability of the draft for review physically at City facilities as well as the City's website.
-The draft was made available at the meetings in March and April and will continue to be available for public review until the adoption of the element in September 2019.
+The draft was made available at the meetings in March and April and was available for public review until the adoption of the element.